gaballench/spine_terminology/README.md

 # Supplementary materials for Ballen and de Pinna (2021)

 There are two directories in this repository.
 One of them allows to reproduce the cost calculations (`costCalculations`) via an R script and the raw table of terms found in the literature.
-The other directory allows to reproduce the supplementary table C2 where different terms have been used fofr anterior and posterior ornaments in the literature.
+The other directory allows to reproduce the supplementary table C2 (`shaftOrnamentTable`) where different terms have been used fofr anterior and posterior ornaments in the literature.

 ## Structure of this repository